ivanm11/dataflytest/docs.md

 Server
 ------

-Please, define your configuration in config.yaml:
+Define one user/hosts pair for repository, production and staging in config:

     server:
-        type: 'nginx_uwsgi'

-To install web server run:
+        hosts: ['root@96.126.102.11']

+Or define different users/hosts for each:

+    repository:
+        hosts: ['root@96.126.102.11']

+    production:
+        hosts: ['root@96.126.102.12']

+If there is a staging env in config, then staging env is default for server commands.
+Otherwise, production is default.

+Install Apache or Nginx, uWSGI or mod_uwsgi, pip:

-    $ fab server:install
+    $ fab new_server:install

-To add local configuration files:
+For production (if staging exists):

-    $ fab conf
+    $ fab with_production new_server:install

-Configuration files are copied to */server* folder.
-You can edit them before upload with next command.

 To configure new virtual host and add wsgi configuration:

+    $ fab new_server:configure
-    $ fab server:configure
+    $ fab with_production new_server:configure